shrey-3108/Motion-Detector-Webcam-/README.md

 # Motion-Detector-Webcam-
-An OpenCV and Python Project which detects motion
+An OpenCV and Python Project which detects motion.
+It also saves time of appearing and dissapearing of an object in a csv file